 Oh boy, this definitely happens.
 You accidentally skip a meal and now you’re irritable, light-headed, spacey.
 New yoga teacher tip #7.
 Keep a snack in your bag… something simple like a bar or a handful of almonds and eat it before class starts.
 If you don’t have a snack available, make some tea.
 If you don’t have tea available, drink lots of water.
 Also, do yourself a favor and keep your sequencing simple.
 Teach your go-to sequence.
 Maybe don’t demo your forward folds… you might get light headed when you stand up to tadasana.

-New Yoga Teacher Tip #8: What to do when you’re exhausted.
+And Finally My Last Tip: What to do when you’re exhausted.

 Keep it simple.
 Simple sequence.
 Simple theme (or just use the breath as your theme).
 Personally, when I’m tired and I have to teach I get inverted!
 A couple of handstands at the wall will usually give me the little boost I need.
 And if I don’t have time for a short inversion practice I will center class using pran mudra… it’s a mudra for vitality and reducing fatigue.
 Another favorite is shaking… it sounds weird, but it really helps.
 I will shake my right hand/arm above my head for a count of seven, followed by my left hand followed by my right leg followed by my left leg.
 Then I repeat the sequence from six and then five… all the way down to one!
 You can even do this with your class if the energy is low.